Red Marks Left Behind By Your Bra: Are they normal?

 "Having that bra wardrobe includes having a bra or two specifically for your time of the month."

-Having that bra wardrobe includes having a bra or two specifically for your time of the month.
+As we mentioned above, the body is always changing.
+That could be as simple as retaining water or as complex as the changes of menopause.
+That is why having a proper bra wardrobe includes having a bra or two specifically for your time of the month.
 If you experience hormonal fluctuations regularly, have a menstrual cycle or retain water a lot you need another fitting during that time to ensure that you have something fitted for your body to address those needs.

 Squeezing into your regularly fitting bra may result in some light bruising around the bra line or some more intense markings due to the water retention, puffiness, and whatever else you experience during that time.
 That is okay.
 There is no need to panic.
 Plan to take a shopping trip during that time and get fitted for your body then, so you will have a comfy better fitting option for your unique body needs during that specific time.
 You will thank yourself!